kijowski/Nadapa/README.md

 ```
 PM> Install-Package Nadapa -Pre
 ```
-Alternatively you can use following Paket command:
+Alternatively you can use the following Paket command:
 ```
 $ paket add nuget Nadapa
 ```